Nickelodeon Universe: Camp Snoopy

 The park was originally known as Knott's Camp Snoopy, and later, simply Camp Snoopy, and was themed around the Charles M. Schulz Peanuts comic strip characters.
 Camp Snoopy themed areas are still located at Cedar Fair Amusement Company's parks.
 Camp Snoopy was never aggressively themed; the park had a very outdoors and woodsy feel with more subtle references to the Peanuts franchise.
 Much of the original theming in the Camp Snoopy fountain and all around the park was already toned down by the time the rights to the Peanuts characters were lost.
 Theming that was removed from the park prematurely and was never replaced includes various kites near the ceiling, Charlie Brown and Lucy playing baseball above the Sports Grill restaurant (although their baseball remained suspended in the air afterwards), theming in Snoopy fountain, the retheming of Snoopy Boutique, Snoopy Bouncer, the Snoopy Shop and much smaller theming.
 On April 7, 1998, New Horizon Kids Quest, Inc. opened a Kids Quest hourly child care facility in Knott's Camp Snoopy.
 It incorporated 17385 sqft and served children ages six weeks to twelve years until its removal in 2007.
-It is now the "Dutchman’s Deck Adventure Course" ropes course, slides and zip line.
+It was replaced by the "Dutchman’s Deck Adventure Course" ropes course, slides and zip line until it was removed in 2026.

 In 2005, there were plans to revitalize the Camp Snoopy image and a new logo was introduced in October, called the "roller coaster logo" to replace the "canoe logo".
 However, this did not last long, as there were even bigger and unexpected changes coming within the next few months.